theshaune/fluent/README.md

 ## Thoughts

-Explore class names in a similar manner to semantic-ui.
 Explore use of escaped characters such as @ to represent media()

-[class*="float left"]
 class="12of12 | @sm-6of12 | @md-4of12"

 **https://mathiasbynens.be/demo/crazy-class** Escaping CSS selectors